 We encourage researchers working on all aspects of AI and HW security to take the opportunity and use AIHWS to share their work and participate in discussions.

 The authors are invited to submit the papers using EasyChair submission system.
-The link for submission will be posted later.

 Every accepted paper must have at least one author registered for the workshop.
 All submissions must follow the original